A Theory of Flavour and Set of the Interaction Structural Parts

-The Dirac $f_{1l}$ and Pauli $f_{2l}$ form factors are responsible for the structure of the united Coulomb interactions as well as for their unified nature.
-From this point of view, they constitute a set of currents which may symbolically be written by following manner:
+Dirac and Pauli form factors, $f_{1l}$ and $f_{2l}$ respectively, are responsible for the structure of the united Coulomb interactions as well as for their unified nature.
+From this point of view, they constitute a set of currents which can symbolically be written in the following way